david-fong/capswalk/README.md

 There's nothing to show yet!
 But, you can try [**`an older, working version` 👈**](https://david-fong.github.io/SnaKey-JS/ "*boop*")

 > Learning is hard, and that's what makes the process of doing it frustrating.
-Think back to the last time you tried to learn something new.
-Maybe it was a sport, or an instrument, or a kind of food, or a language.
-I can vouch for that by nearly every commit in this repository.
+Think back to the last time you tried to learn something new: maybe it was a sport, an instrument, how to make a kind of food, or a language.
+I for one, think of this project.
 But I can also say from other past experiences that the difficulty in tackling something new and unfamiliar is what makes its eventual fruit so sweet to enjoy.
 >
 > If I want to get across one message through this project, it is to _be kind to beginners_- whether that is to another person or to yourself.
 When I get frustrated learning something, I find myself needing to mentally recite that _"I'm not stupid- I'm just learning"_.
 >